FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 module.exports = common;
 ```

-Because cookies are automatically sent by the browser, the API call is authorized as long as the cookies are valid JWTs.
+##### Storing tokens in the session

 Next, let's look at the alternative implementation.
 We'll create a server-side session and store all of the tokens there.
-This method also writes a cookie back to the browser, but this cookie only stores the session id and nothing else.
-This session id allows our server-side code to lookup the user's session during each request.
-Sessions are generally handled by the framework you are using, so we won't go into details here.
+This method also writes a cookie back to the browser, but this cookie only stores the session id.
+Doing so allows our server-side code to lookup the user's session during each request.
+Sessions are generally handled by the framework you are using, so we won't go into many details here.
 You can read up more on server-side sessions on the web if you are interested.

-Here's the code that creates a server-side session and redirects the user to their ToDo list:
+Here's code that creates a server-side session and redirects the user to their ToDo list:

 ```javascript
 var expressSession = require('express-session');